 How Much Does It Cost to Own a Pet Snake?

 The total annual costs for snake ownership will fall between $450 and $1,500.
+Please note that these figures are just estimates.

 What Kind of Home Does My Pet Snake Need?

 You’ll also need to keep the tank humid.
-Low humidity will make it tough for your pet snake to shed its old, dead skin.
+Low humidity will make it tough for your pet snake to shed their old, dead skin.
 Spray the interior of the tank with a mister every day.
 Large water bowls and moistened moss will also add humidity to the tank.
 Keep track of the humidity levels with a hygrometer.

 What Should I Feed My Pet Snake?